Xuan Dou Zhi Wang

 Xuan Dou Zhi Wang (炫斗之王, "The King of Dazzling Fighters", tentatively translated for an international audience as King of Combat) was an in-development online PC fighting game by Jade Studio for Tencent Games.
 The game's first Beta build was available since 2011 in China via digital download.
-Game's development was paused since 2014 and the game was seemingly abandoned by 2019 or before.
-A beat' em up spin-off titled Tian Tian Xuan Dou (international name "Fantasy Fighter") was released in 2014, but its service was discontinued too in the latter years.
+Game's development was paused since 2014.
+A beat' em up spin-off titled Tian Tian Xuan Dou (international name Fantasy Fighter) was released in 2014.

 Gameplay

-The gameplay was taken straight from games like The King of Fighters '97 and The King of Fighters '98.
+The gameplay is similar to games like The King of Fighters '97 and The King of Fighters '98.
 It consisted of the same 4-buttons layout, including the ability to perform short and super jumps, rolls and strong attacks ("blowbacks"); throws were performed by pushing the two punch buttons together, however.
 A maximum of 3 Super gauge levels were attainable.
 Pushing light kick and heavy punch together put the characters in MAX mode, where their damage increased and gained the ability to perform an improved version of a super move.

 Single and team battles (3 vs. 3 fighters; either six players, each one of them controlling a fighter, or two players, each one controlling three) in the King of Fighters fashion were available.